mimed100/deno_currency_converter/README.md

 Deno module to convert fiat money currencies with initial fetched API from fixer.io

 ## Usage example
-There are two different modes for this module
+There are two different modes for this module.

-### 1) Convert Currency with Realtime Data from fixer.io (API-Key required: https://fixer.io/)
+### Mode 1) Convert Currency with Realtime Data from fixer.io (API-Key required: https://fixer.io/)
 #### Step 1) Import and create a new class
 ```js
 import {FiatConverter_fromAPI} from 'https://deno.land/x/currency_converter@v0.9.0/api_mod.ts'